Active ingredients: lidocaine (lignocaine) + prilocaine

-Topical anesthesia of the skin prior to insertion of IV catheters, blood sampling, vaccination; superficial surgical procedures, including split skin grafting.
-Topical anaesthesia of leg ulcers to facilitate mechanical cleansing and debridement.
-Topical anaesthesia of genital skin prior to superficial surgical procedures or infiltration anaesthesia.
-Topical anaesthesia of the skin prior to minor superficial cosmetic procedures.
+Topical anaesthesia of the skin prior to: insertion of IV catheters, mechanical cleansing or debridement of leg ulcers, cleaning ulcers, blood sampling, vaccination, superficial surgical procedures, including split skin grafting; minor superficial cosmetic procedures.
+Topical anaesthesia of genital skin prior to superficial surgical procedures or infiltration analgesia.

 How to take it

 The way to take this medicine is: Topical.
 This medicine is applied directly to the surface of the skin.

 You should seek medical advice in relation to medicines and use only as directed by a healthcare professional.

 Always read the label.
 If symptoms persist see your healthcare professional.